 - If you’re documenting sex or gender at your event always include an opt-out option and ensure confidentiality to all staff and attendees unless they personally choose to be ‘out.’
 For example, if you’re planning an incentive trip and you’re booking men’s and women’s massages, make sure you leave a space for those who identify outside the checkbox.
 Confidentiality may also be a matter of personal safety rather than purely about privacy.

 - Explore ways to creatively integrate LGBT issues into your event rather than separating them out or having them as add-ons.
 For example, including a short openness and acceptance policy as part of your introductory program or session will set a precedent and appear as part of the administration content.

 - Implement zero tolerance for racist or homophobic language at your event.

 - Provide training for all staff and volunteers on LGBT issues and encourage them to enforce the event’s zero-tolerance policy for negative comments, slang or jokes about the LGBT community.

-By incorporating these changes into your event, not only is it great karma and better business, it also sets an example for attendees and other events.
+By incorporating these changes to create an LGBT friendly event, not only is it great karma and better business, but it also sets an example for attendees and other events.
 Laws, legislation and policies are on the rise in favor of LGBT acceptance and inclusion, but that’s only the beginning.
 The real change will happen as a result of strong leadership in the event industry and beyond.
 LGBT Pride Month affords so there has never been a better time to be an advocate for social and corporate change regarding gender.